Simply-Love/Simply-Love-SM5/README.md

 Requirements:
 -------------
-You'll need to be running an up-to-date nightly build of StepMania 5 to run this port.
-This will not work with StepMania 5 beta 3.
+You'll need to be running StepMania 5 beta 4 or newer to use this theme.

 Screenshots:
 ------------